 - Unpublished material dating from 1971 and later may only be consulted with the permission of the office which created it.

-Visitors to the Special Collections reading room must also follow these guidelines.
+Visitors to the Betz Reading Room must also follow these guidelines.